-Peak Primary Standard: Not to exceed 140 passengers per car average of all trains passing the maximum load point in the peak direction in the peak one-half hour on each line.
+Peak Primary Standard: Not to exceed 120 passengers per car (ppc) average of all trains passing the maximum load point in the peak direction in the peak one hour on each line.

-Peak Secondary Standard: Not to exceed 155 passengers per car on any single train passing the maximum load point on each line during the peak period.
+Peak Secondary Standard: Not to exceed 140 ppc for the peak half-hour or 155 ppc on any single train passing the maximum load point on each line during the peak period.